 About Quarter Sawn White Oak

-Quarter Sawn White Oak is the same species as White Oak but it has been cut from the log at a different angle.
-It is more stable and has a finer texture with a dramatic flaking figure running perpendicular to the grain.
+Quarter Sawn White Oak is the same species as White Oak but the wood has been cut from the log at a different angle (quartered).
+It is more stable than standard (flat sawn) White Oak and has a finer texture with a dramatic flaking pattern that runs perpendicular to the grain.

-Project Ready? - Previously call "Scroll Saw Ready" these are thin wood sheets ready for scroll sawing, laser cutting and engraving, thick veneers and much more.
+Project Ready?
+These thin wood sheets are perfect for scroll sawing, laser cutting and engraving, thick veneers, and much more.

-Our Project Ready Quarter Sawn White Oak boards are kiln dried, surfaced & sanded to 150 grit on 2 sides.
+Our Project Ready Quarter Sawn White Oak boards are kiln dried and surfaced and sanded to 150 grit on two sides.

 100% satisfaction guaranteed.

-These Quarter Sawn White Oak boards are solid hardwood and sanded to 150 grit on 2 sides.
+These Quarter Sawn White Oak boards are solid hardwood, sanded to 150 grit on two sides.
 Sizes are exact.